salejandro/Comparative-Genomics-MGG/PRACTICAL-GUIDE.md

 You will be working with a pre-built _docker_ image that contains all the software and tools you need to complete the exercises.
 The reason for using _docker_ is to work in a homogeneous and stable computing environment with a specific `Python` version (3.9), which is a requirement for some of the tools you will use in the exercises, and to avoid the complex (and often problematic) compilation and installation of main programs (iqtree, raxml-ng or hyphy) on different operating systems with different configurations.

-**IMPORTANT WARNING: In general, bioinformatics programs for manipulating and analysing genomic data are only available for Linux (and to a lesser extent for MacOS).
-It is strongly recommended to switch to a Unix-based operating system to work with omics data.
+> **IMPORTANT WARNING: In general, bioinformatics programs for manipulating and analysing genomic data are only available for Linux (and to a lesser extent for MacOS).
+It is strongly recommended to switch to a Unix-based operating system to work with omics data**.

 First, you can create the docker group and add your user: